rakshitpatelannalect/esp-keyboard-mimic/docs/implementation_guide.md

 ### 1.1 ESP32 Development

 #### 1.1.1 Prerequisites
-- ESP-IDF v4.4+ (for best TinyUSB support)
+- ESP-IDF v4.4+ (for best Bluetooth support)
 - Python 3.6+ for ESP-IDF tools
 - CMake 3.5+ and Ninja build system
-- USB serial driver for your ESP32 development board
+- Serial driver for your ESP32 development board

 #### 1.1.2 Toolchain Installation
 - Install ESP-IDF and set up the environment variables